jamesra/dm4/README.rst

 #########
 dm4reader
 #########

-A python file reader for Digital Micrograph's DM4 file format
+A simple pure python file reader for Digital Micrograph's DM4 file format

 This package would not have been possible without the documentation provided by Dr Chris Boothroyd at http://www.er-c.org/cbb/info/dmformat/ Thank you.